 In mid-2018, the Multimodal Planning Division of ADOT set out to conduct an organization-wide data review to improve data processes and quality, support data integration and to produce a collection of authoritative dashboards.
 Gistic Research and sub-contractors from Works Consulting and Kingston Business Solutions were contracted to execute this plan.

-The team quickly realized the following key challenges that had resulted in the failure of a high-profile asset visualization and analysis
+The team quickly realized the following key challenges that had resulted in the failure of a high-profile asset visualization and analysis project.

 + Authoritative Data and Specifications,